Portscatho, Truro TR2

 • They compare wholesale mortgage rates from a large number of banks and lenders all at once

-However with your bank maybe able to:
+However advantages of working with your bank are:

 • You may already know the banker who will handle your mortgage

-• Lower interest rates in some cases
+• They may offer lower interest rates in some cases

 If other offers have been made on a property we aren't legally able to tell you what they are, but we may indicate if they were close to the asking price.

 If you have a property to sell, why not see how we can help you.
-Did you know we can offer all our residential clients a login that will allow them to track their property sale online.

-Why not book a free, no obligation valuation of your property and find out how
+Why not book a free, no obligation valuation of your property and find out how Carter Jonas can help you make your next move.

 Key property details